 That meant a huge wealth for Portugal that turned that route into a monopoly.

-Key factors that made the Spanish Empire of the 16th century so splendid:
+16th century Spain.
+Key factors that made it so splendid:

 - 1) With the invention of the printing press, the expansion of knowledge had a spectacular boost

 - 2) Navigation technology took a spectacular leap.
 Everything became closer

 - 3) Two extraordinary people married each other: Isabel de Castilla and Fernando from Aragón.
 Isabel the Catholic is the most important woman of Spanish history.
 Fernando de Aragón served as a model for Niccolò Machiavelli to write his famous book “The Prince“

 - 4) Together they finished the reconquest of Spain with the conquest of Granada, Since then, Spain has been only one kingdom as a whole.

 - 7) The grandson of the Catholic Kings, Carlos I inherited not only the Spanish Empire but the German Empire.

-- 8) In the kingdom of Carlos 1 of Spain, it was Magellan, a Portuguese sailor who convinced the emperor that he could go around the world, and he did so even though he died in the attempt (500 years after Magallanes left this year).
+- 9) In the kingdom of Carlos 1 of Spain, it was Magellan, a Portuguese sailor who convinced the emperor that he could go around the world, and he did so even though he died in the attempt (500 years after Magallanes left this year).
 Read the fantastic biography written by Stefan Zweig.
 Magellan Magellan’s biography.